RakhithJK/dbeaver-dbeaver-wiki/Oracle.md

 Wallet may contain information about database user.
 But this is optional, sometimes you will need to specify user too.

+Also wallet may contain TNS configuration.
+If so then you can use TNS connection configuration easily by setting `TNS path` to the same value as `Wallet location`.

 Parameter | Description | Example
 ----|-----|----
 User name, Password, Role| See <a href="#database">Database authentication</a> |